 - Articulate and put into practice the role of older Canadians living with frailty in research designed to inform their care, both in its conduct and priority setting

 - Articulate and implement their involvement in the health care system, including its management and as health care consumers

 - Articulate and encourage their involvement in setting policy and direction of the health care system.

 In addition to patients themselves, CFN’s KMb efforts are informed by the best evidence from the scientific literature, by ongoing research and by expert opinions from representatives of frail elderly patients, their advocacy groups and patient caregiver groups; as well as from representatives of the health care system including acute care, residential care and home care.

-CFN KMb efforts proudly supported by:
+CFN KMb efforts are proudly supported by: